Mount Saint Mary's University (Los Angeles)

-Colloquially referred to as "The Mount" by the community, the university served as a women's-only educational institution until 1960, when the university chose to offer a selection of co-educational graduate programs.
-Men are now welcomed into all Graduate programs, as well as the Weekend/Evening & Online College.
+The university served as a women's-only institution until 1960, when it introduced a selection of co-educational graduate programs.
+Men are now welcomed into all graduate programs, as well as the weekend/evening & online college.
 All nursing programs are also co-educational.
 As of 2025, women still make up 88 percent of the undergraduate student body.

-Founded in 1925 by the Sisters of St. Joseph of Carondelet, today the university has two campuses 16 mi apart: Chalon in Brentwood and Doheny in the West Adams district, near downtown Los Angeles.
+Today, the university has two campuses 16 mi apart: Chalon in Brentwood and Doheny in the West Adams district, near downtown Los Angeles.
 There is also a multimedia arts studio in Hollywood, for use by the Film, Media, and Communications Department.
+It was known as Mount St. Mary's College before January 2015.

 The university offers 40+ undergraduate majors and minors, 15+ graduate programs, and 10+ Weekend/Evening & Online College programs.
 A total of 10 different degree types are available, as well as 10 professional development certificates and 8 teaching credentials.
 The most popular for 1st year undergraduate students are Pre-Nursing and Nursing, Biology, Psychology and Business.